ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.

-If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the connection.
+If any of these requirements are not met, the client MUST treat this proxying attempt as failed and close the connection.

 For example, the IP proxy could respond with: